semiraz/EcommerceSiteTesting/README.md

 Selenium-TestNG framework in Java using Maven.
 On top of the existing framework, I had incorporated and brought Cucumber into this framework.
 “Let’s Shop” web app is dummy website for learning test automation.
-Contains all basic flows of a e-commerce website.
+Contains all basic flows of an e-commerce website.
 Test Cases for E2E Testing: Submit the order, Delete the order, etc.

+Also, created and automated extent reports logs(in src/main/java/resources package).
+Created Listeners class which is implementing ITestListener -listener for test running.
+It captures screenshots for failed cases and attach them to the extent report.

 ## Environment